simonkirbysimonkirby/rse-portfolio/README.md

 June 2022, Simon Kirby

-This repository contains two small pieces of work relating to research I am currently conducting with Prof. Christmas.
+This repository contains three small pieces of work relating to research I am currently conducting with Prof. Christmas.
-Two small apps are included, both in a functional style, showing a wide range of techniques, from low-level manipulation of geometric primitives, to the creation of engaging visualisations.
+Three apps are included, two in a functional style, and one object-orientated, showing a wide range of techniques, from low-level manipulation of geometric primitives, to the creation of engaging visualisations, to optimisation with a genetic algorithm.
 Please enjoy!

 # Dependencies